Anthropology 2, Section 2073 Room: ArtB 305; TTH 9:30-10:55

 Read the section on postmodernism (pg.
 124-126) and be aware of the approach of postmodernists to fieldwork.

-What problems did Keiser, Gifford, and Hall-Clifford encounter when pursuing their fieldwork?
-Which factors work against anthropologists when they are doing fieldwork?
+Which problems did Keiser, Gifford, and Hall-Clifford encounter when pursuing their fieldwork?
+Which factors relevant to the background of the anthropologist work against them when they are doing fieldwork?
 Are all problems avoidable?
+What are the best strategies to adopt for coping with potential problems?

 Schools: Culture and Personality, Freudianism/Neo-Freudianism, Durkheim, Sociobiology/evolutionary psychology.